How Does the UK Compare to the Rest of the World in ‘Green Living’?

-While the introduction of the Green Homes Grant is a big step forward in helping the country reach the government’s target of hitting zero carbon emissions by 2050, we wanted to investigate how the UK currently ranks compared to the rest of the world in terms of energy sustainability and renewables, as well as other areas that will need to be embraced in order to secure an environmentally friendly future.
+The recent abandonment of the Green Homes Grant means that the government is now relying on other green stimulus policies like the Renewable Heat Incentive (RHI) to help the country reach its target of hitting zero carbon emissions by 2050.
+Given this turnaround from the government less than six months after its initial announcement of the Green Homes Grant, we wanted to investigate how the UK currently ranks compared to the rest of the world in terms of energy sustainability and renewables, as well as other areas that will need to be embraced in order to secure an environmentally friendly future.

 To get the full picture of how environmentally friendly the UK is compared to the rest of the world, we decided to assess a variety of metrics that encapsulate green living for twenty major worldwide cities, in order to create our ‘Green Index’ and highlight which areas require the greatest improvement for the UK moving forward.

 The UK’s ‘Green Living’ Score Leaves Room for Improvement

 To determine how the UK compares to the rest of the world in areas related to sustainability and green living, we put together an index based on eight key categories.

 - The first category is renewable energy use, essentially assessing how much of the energy used in each city is renewable.

 - The second category is the rate of carbon emissions.

 - The third category is traffic congestion times, assessing how many hours the average citizen of each city spends in traffic a year.